EngineHub/WorldEdit/COMPILING.md

 ### Other Variations

 * `mvn clean package -P !bukkit` for just the API
-* `mvn clean package -P !bukkit -Pspout` for the Spout version
+* `mvn clean package -P !bukkit -P spout` for the Spout version

 Gradle
 ------